 The current capacity of fire protection services provided by the District appear to be adequate to serve current and future demand.
-Hyampom CSD does not currently provide recreation facilities although they are authorized to provide recreation services.
-However, and with the closure of Hyampom Elementary School in 2016, there is community interest in forming a community center at the former school site for which the CSD could potentially play some role if deemed feasible.
+Hyampom CSD does not currently provide recreation facilities or services at this time.
+However, with the closure of Hyampom Elementary School in 2016, there is community interest in forming a community center at the former school site for which the CSD could potentially play some role if deemed feasible.